unsol/design/spec.md

 #### `EEI.getAccountStorage : Int`

-Returns the value at the given `INDEX` in the current executing accounts storage.
+Return the value at the given `INDEX` in the current executing accout's storage.

 1. Load `ACCT` from `eei.callState.acct`.